psu-spatial/GEOG364-2021/index.md

 * R help
 * Links to datasets

-On Canvas you will find everything else AKA:
+On Canvas you will find everything else, AKA:

 * A detailed syllabus
 * Lecture materials